-An expected credit loss estimate is produced for each portfolio segment.
-Relevant parameters are modeled on a collective basis using portfolio segmentation that allows for appropriate incorporation of forward looking information.
-To reflect other characteristics that are not already considered through modelling, expert credit judgment is exercised in determining the final expected credit losses using a range of possible outcomes.
+An expected credit loss estimate is produced at the loan level.
+The estimate is based on an IFRS 9 model that takes into account different segments of our portfolio and forward looking information.
+To reflect other characteristics that are not already considered through modelling, expert credit judgment can be exercised in determining the final expected credit losses using a range of possible outcomes.

-The IFRS 9 model is not calibrated for unprecedented events such as the COVID 19 pandemic.
-In order to appropriately reflect the impact of the COVID 19 pandemic on future credit losses in the portfolio, we applied an overlay to the model predicted allowance.
+In the previous year, an expected credit loss estimate was produced at the portfolio segment level.
+Relevant parameters were modeled on a collective basis using portfolio segmentation that allowed for appropriate incorporation of forward looking information.
+The IFRS 9 model was not calibrated for unprecedented events such as the COVID 19 pandemic we applied an overlay to the model predicted allowance.
 In the context of IFRS 9, post-model adjustments through overlays are short-term increases or decreases to the estimate credit losses at the portfolio level to account for late breaking events, model limitations and expert credit judgement applied following management review and challenge.
-We have internal governance in place to regularly monitor these overlays and where possible to reduce the reliance on these through model recalibration or redevelopment, as appropriate.
+Internal governance was in place to regularly monitor these overlays and where possible to reduce the reliance on these through model recalibration or redevelopment, as appropriate.
 The overlay was based on expert judgement, historical experience and economic growth projections.